 Supported housing for people with a local connection to the Basingstoke and Deane is primarily through May Place House.

 May Place House is a local hostel which offers short-term accommodation to people who are homeless, single and aged 18 or over.
 Referrals are made thorough Julian House Outreach team who can be contacted on 01256 322791.
-In due course residents of May Place house may move into medium-term supported housing.
-This will usually consist of your own bedroom and shared kitchen and bathroom facilities with other residents.
+After a short period, residents of May Place House may move into medium-term supported housing.
+This will usually consist of a bedroom and shared kitchen and bathroom facilities with other residents.
 Supported housing with independent facilities is usually only offered as part of a staged move-on to those who have lived successfully within a shared environment.
-Therefore, your initial supported housing option would be to share with other tenants.
+Therefore, an initial supported housing option would be to share with other tenants.